nathanstitt/boxible/README.md

 ## make flexbox containers in typescript using styled-components

 Uses styled-components to style a div using flexbox styles.
 React components can easily set any flexbox style using component properties.
-Typescript gives you nice code completion and prop validation.
+Typescript gives you nice code completion and type-safe validations.

 Full docs are published at [https://nathanstitt.github.io/boxible/](https://nathanstitt.github.io/boxible/)
 ```jsx